Lyn-Mansfield/league-pick-2-win/README.md

 ### Missingness Dependency

-We are testing whether the missing values in the teamid column are related to other columns—in this case, league and result.
+We are testing whether the missing values in the teamid column are related to other columns—in this case, league and side.
 We're using permutation tests with a significance level of 0.05 and Total Variation Distance (TVD) as our test statistic.
 To start, we tested the relationship between teamid and league.
 The results indicate that the missingness in teamid does depend on the league column.
 Null Hypothesis: The distribution of league is the same regardless of whether teamid is missing.